Walker Fellowship Program

 The Program is designed to promote greater community-academic cooperation than has traditionally been the case in other research programs.
 Proposals that include a strong statement of support from a local individual/organization that clearly explains how the community will benefit from the project results will be given preference.
 The Provost's office will disseminate the results of completed studies.

 Funding for this program comes from the Campaign for the T. Urling and Mabel Walker Research Fellowship Program, administered by the SUNY Potsdam's Office of the Provost and College Advancement.
-Approximately four research projects of up to $5,000 will be awarded this year.
+Two research projects of up to $5,000.00 will be awarded this academic year.
 The amount of the award for each project will be determined by the Walker Fellowship Steering Committee.
 In the past, funds have been used to pay a student assistant, support travel costs, purchase software or other supplies.
 Only in limited cases have funds been used as a stipend for the researcher.

 Full- or part-time teaching and non-teaching faculty from any of the region’s 11 institutions of higher education (Adirondack Community College, Clarkson University, Clinton Community College, Jefferson Community College, SUNY College of Environmental Science and Forestry, North Country Community College, Paul Smith’s College, St. Lawrence University, SUNY Canton, SUNY Plattsburgh and SUNY Potsdam) are eligible to apply for funding.